 Read more about Heidi and her seaweed foraging adventures in Lucky Peach: A Little Kelp From My Friends.

 Got questions?
 Please see our detailed FAQ (below) or e-mail us at email@example.com.

 What should I bring to the forage?

 4-6 Gallon bags/Ziplocs; a pen or Sharpie marker for labeling; and shears.
 We prefer gardening shears in a holster, though regular office scissors are fine.
 You may also want to bring water, a snack, and a camera.
 We will be separated from our cars during the entire duration of the foray.

 What should I wear ?

 Bring both a wool hat and a sun hat—weather conditions vary widely!
 Wear tall rain boots (mid-calf or below the knee if you have them) or water sandals (it’s 52* though!) and bring an extra pair of socks and change of clothing, just in case.
 Your shoes/boots should have good traction, as the shore rocks can be very unstable, sharp, and slippery.

 What are the physical demands of this trip?

 There is a set of about 100 stairs leading down to the beach.
-While we are on the shore, the rocks require some caution and safe shoes as they can be slippery and unstable.
+While on the shore, you’ll need safe shoes to walk over the rocks, which can be slippery and unstable.

 Have more questions?
 E-mail us at firstname.lastname@example.org!